Blackfeather: History

 Blackfeather formed in April 1970 in Sydney with John Robinson on lead guitar, Mike McCormack on drums, and Neale Johns on lead vocals.
 John Robinson said, "It was basically the Dave Miller Set without Dave."
-Robinson recalled meeting Johns, "a small guy with a huge voice, Neale was very taciturn.
+Robinson recalled meeting Johns, "a small guy with a huge voice, [Johns] was very taciturn.
 He was into the blues and had excellent range."
 Their name was derived from a book given to Robinson by a friend (Wayne Thomas of Flake) that contained about 500 possible band names including "Whitefeather" and "Heavyfeather" that inspired their decision.
 Corbett and McCormack left soon after, replaced by Robert Fortesque on bass guitar and Alexander Kash on drums.
 Corbett subsequently reunited with singer Dave Miller to record a duo album, Reflections of a Pioneer.
 Johns and Robinson wrote or co-wrote the band's original material.

 Blackfeather became a popular hard rock group in Sydney and Melbourne and signed with Festival Records' newly founded progressive subsidiary, Infinity Records.
 They recorded their debut album, At the Mountains of Madness (April 1971) with co-production by Robinson and Richard Batchens (The Cleves).
 The album peaked at number seven on the Go-Set Top 20 Albums chart.
 Australian musicologist, Ian McFarlane, felt it "remains a highly regarded progressive rock album, highlighted by Robinson's fluid, inventive guitar technique and a swag of adventurous songs."

 At the Mountains of Madness included the track, "Seasons of Change", co-written by Johns and Robinson.
 During recording, in late 1970, Robinson asked members of the group Fraternity, John Bissett and Bon Scott, to contribute to the album.
-Neale and Robinson gave Fraternity "Seasons of Change" to record as a single, with Scott on lead vocals.
+Johns and Robinson gave Fraternity "Seasons of Change" to record as a single, with Scott on lead vocals.
 That group relocated to Adelaide and released it in March 1971, which peaked at number one on the local charts.
 Robinson had a verbal agreement with Infinity's David Sinclair that their label would not release the original Blackfeather version to compete with it.
 As soon as Fraternity's version began charting in Adelaide, Festival rush-released the Blackfeather variety as a single.
 It reached number 15 on the Go-Set National Top 40, charted for 16 weeks and was listed at number 40 on Go-Sets top singles for 1971.